Spring Branch Independent School District: History

 In 1979, The New York Times said that the district was "highly regarded".

 As the district moved into the 1980s, the number of students attending SBISD schools dropped precipitously, leaving a number of facilities underutilized.
-By the 1984-85 school year, the student population had dropped from its mid-1970s peak of over 40,000 to approximately 26,844.
+By the 1984–85 school year, the student population had dropped from its mid-1970s peak of over 40,000 to approximately 26,844.
 That year, the school board voted to consolidate certain schools at the end of school year, closing Spring Branch and Westchester Senior High Schools, along with Westchester and Northbrook Junior High Schools.
 (Northbrook Junior High School was later re-opened in 1991 as Northbrook Middle School.)

 Hal Guthrie became superintendent in 1986 and retired in 2001.
 During Guthrie's term, an influx of Hispanic and low income students entered the district.
 By 2001, SBISD established free preschool for students at eligible lower income levels, as well as for students needing ESL or special education services.
 Melanie Markley of the Houston Chronicle wrote that Guthrie "not only guided the district back to health, but his retirement this year caps the end of a career that many say has earned Spring Branch a reputation as a trailblazer."

 In 2009, SBISD began a partnership with Houston Community College Northwest, allowing students to take community college credit.
 Each student may earn up to 30 credits while enrolled at an SBISD school.

 In 2015 two sections of Thornwood, two and three, currently served by the Katy Independent School District, proposed being removed from Katy ISD and placed in Spring Branch ISD, but both KISD and SBISD's boards denied the proposal.

 Governance

-Spring Branch ISD is led by a Superintendent of Schools, Dr. Jennifer Blaine, Ed.D., chosen by the Board of Trustees, headed by President Pam Goodson.
-The Board of Trustees is elected by voters living in Spring Branch ISD.
+Spring Branch ISD is led by a Superintendent of Schools, Dr. Jennifer Blaine, Ed.D., chosen by the Board of Trustees, headed by President Chris Earnest.
+The board of trustees is elected by voters living in Spring Branch ISD.

+In 2023 the board of education began requiring students to use restroom facilities for the gender they were assigned at birth.